John Townshend St Aubyn, 2nd Baron St Levan: Career

 St. Aubyn was commissioned a second lieutenant in the Grenadier Guards on 19 October 1878, and was promoted to a lieutenant on 1 July 1881.
 He served in Egypt and Sudan for several years during the Mahdist War; he was Aide-de-camp (ADC) to General Sir Redvers Buller during the Suakin Expedition in 1884, where he took part in the battles of El Teb (February 1884) and Tamai (March 1884), and for which he was mentioned in despatches, received the medal with clasp, and the bronze star.
 Taking part in the Nile Expedition 1884–1886, he was ADC to Major-General Earle in 1883–1885 and after his death to General Henry Brackenbury in 1885, and was present at the Battle of Kirbekan (February 1885), for which he was again mentioned in despatches and received claps to the medal.

 Transferring from Africa to Asia, he was ADC to Sir William Des Vœux, Governor of Hong Kong, from 1889 to 1890, and was promoted captain on 1 July 1890 and brevet major the following day.
-He was Military Secretary to Lord Stanley of Preston, Governor-General of Canada, from 1892 to 1893, and received the substantive rank of major on 25 October 1895.
+He was Military Secretary to Lord Stanley of Preston, Governor General of Canada, from 1892 to 1893, and received the substantive rank of major on 25 October 1895.

 Both 2nd and 3rd battalions of the Grenadier Guards sent large contingents to serve in South Africa during the Second Boer War (1899–1902).
 St Aubyn served in the 1st battalion, and was in command of a detachment from this battalion sent to reinforce the 3rd battalion in March 1900.
 He was promoted lieutenant colonel and appointed in command of the 3rd battalion Grenadier Guards from 6 July 1902, while still in South Africa.
 He was in charge of more than 1100 officers and men of the guards regiments which returned to the United Kingdom on board the SS Lake Michigan in October 1902, following the end of the war earlier that year.
+The 3rd battalion was stationed in London after their return.